MatthewSantoso/DM-and-CM-Calculator/README.md

 - New visualization of painter drawings.
 Now the mask can be overlayed on the grayscale so you can see what's wrong better.
 Enabled by a toggle button.
 - CM is calculated slightly differently so there won't be negative CM values.
 - Shrinkage % is now calculated reported on the right hand side.
+- Added new buttons to make copying DM, CM, and Shrinkage % values for FMTM or FATM to the clipboard, for pasting in that order in Excel.

 Authors: Matthew S. Santoso, Alexander T. Bridge, Alexander V. Hillsley, Joan F. Brennecke, and Benny D. Freeman